AlirezaShamsoshoara/RL-from-zero/README.md

 `-- README.md   # You are here
 ```

+## License
+This project is licensed under the MIT License.
+See `LICENSE` for the full text.

 ## References
 Each subdirectory README links to seminal papers and additional resources for that algorithm.
 Use them as a launchpad for deeper study or for extending the agents.